neiltaleda/Reinsurance-Analysis/README.md

 Most plans allow dependents (children) to stay on a parent's plan till about 23 years of age.
 This matches healthcare policies in the US and how long insurers pay for family coverage.

 * Plans Without Mention of Age- **7.90%** :
 About 8% of products do not clearly mention the maximum dependent age.
+Missing details can create uncertainties.